CEO and chief coop cleaner

 Gwenne is a retired nurse-midwife.
 She started her career as a delivery room nurse in several local hospitals before going to school at UMDNJ to become a midwife.
 She has worked on the staff of two different hospitals in South Jersey and has delivered over 1000 babies.
 After her retirement she decided to do those things that a 100 hour workweek prohibited and became a master Gardner.
 She also took several classes in chicken husbandry only to discover that it was illegal to raise chickens in her town.
 Five years later she persuaded the local council to pass a pilot law to allow up to four hens.
 24 families are now enrolled in the pilot and it hasn't really cost the community anything.

-Rosebud has a natural tendency to be a therapy chicken.
-One can handle her and she will sit on a person's lap unattended.
-If an older person she will feel the calmness and start to fall asleep.
-Some kids like to sing to her.
-She pays attention and listens.
-Her favorite radio station is the SPA channel on Sirius XM Radio.
-Riding in the car listening to that she becomes mesmerized and fades off to sleep.
-She is a good bird and works many hours per week, Rosebud has her own Facebook page at ontheroadwithrosebudhtetherapychicken
+Rosebud had a natural tendency to be a therapy chicken.
+One could handle her and she would sit on a person's lap unattended.
+If it was an older person she would feel the calmness and start to fall asleep.
+Some kids would sing to her.
+She would listen intently.
+She would ride in the car and listen to the radio.
+Then she would become mesmerized and fade off to sleep.
+She was a good bird and worked many hours per week.
+Rosebud died of natural causes 4/14/2018 Blossom is taking over her duties.

 Chief Herder and eater of things that drop